nhselect/step1-training/content/user-guide/learner/05-self-assessment/filtering-proficiencies/index.md

 ---
-title: Filtering proficiencies by completion status or type​
+title: Filtering proficiencies by completion status or type
 order: 2
 createdAt: 2022-09-01T10:15:48.634Z
 updatedAt: 2022-09-01T10:15:48.639Z
 ---
-1. Select the **filter** that you would like to add from the dropdown list, and select **Add filter​**
+1. Select the **filter** that you would like to add from the dropdown list, and select **Add filter**

 ![](/img/l_self-assess-proficiencies_0.png)